epics-base/exampleJava/pvDatabaseRPC/README.md

-# database
+# pvDatabaseRPC

 A pvAccess server that has PVRecords

 ## Building

-In the example directory
+In the exampleJava/pvDatabaseRPC directory

-    mvn package
+    mvn install
-    cd shell
-    cp sourceEXAMPLE source
-    # edit file source so that EPICSV4 is correctly defined

-## To start the example
+## To start exampleDatabaseRPC

-    mrk> pwd
-    /home/epicsv4/master/exampleJava/database/shell
-    mrk> ./exampleDatabase
+In the exampleJava/pvDatabaseRPC directory

+On Linux

+    ./scripts/exampleRPCMain

+On Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\exampleRPCMain.bat

-## database/src/org/epics/exampleJava/exampleDatabase
+## To start move

-This directory has the following files:

-### ExampleHello.java

-Code for an example that is accessed via channelPutGet.

-### ExampleHelloRPC.java

-Code for an example that is accesed via channelRPC.

-### ExampleDatabase.java

-Code that creates many PVRecords.
-Most are soft records but also exampleHello and exampleHelloRPC.
+In the exampleJava/pvDatabaseRPC directory

+On Linux

+    ./scripts/move 1 2 10 20

+On Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\move.bat 1 2 10 20